Rockcoldice/CS3321_LMS_Project/README.md

-#  CS3321 Lerning Managements System
+#  CS3321 Learning Managements System
 ## Univeristy of Houston - Downtown: CS 3321 - Software Engineering Spring 2018

 The purpose of the this project is to create a learning managements system using software engineering methodology.